road86/bahis-dash/README.md

 ## Deployment

-To run the system in a local "deployment" you can use the Dockerfile with `docker build -t dash . && docker run -p 80:80 dash:latest`.
+To run the system in a local "deployment" you can use the Dockerfile with `docker build -t dash . && docker run -p 80:80 --name bahis-dash dash:latest`.

 Cloud deployment is done (currently manually) using bahis-infra.
 Only the latest release will be deployed - releases are created automatically when a PR is successfully merged into `main`.